Jokuchh/Content/README.md

 ✅Done : Tasks and report

-# 1️⃣0️⃣ Research-Numerical-Automatics
+# 1️⃣0️⃣ Research : 3pi+ (Numerical-Automatics)
 The project is about 3pi+ robot and full exploring that device.
+The goal was to understand the robot's functionality and to gain new knowledge, including how to make a research. **Three different researches**

+✅Done : A lot of various tests and three reports with different objectives

+# 1️⃣1️⃣ Research : Qcar
-The goal was to understand the robot's functionality and to gain new knowledge, including how to make a research.
+The project is about Qcar robot and full exploring that device.
+The goal was to understand the robot's functionality and to gain new knowledge, including how to make a research. **Two different researches**

 ✅Done : A lot of various tests and two reports with different objectives

-# 1️⃣0️⃣ Research : 3pi+ (Numerical-Automatics)

-# 1️⃣1️⃣ Research : Qcar

 # 1️⃣2️⃣ Research : Qbot